vmvanbergeijk/wave-overtopping/README.md

 Van Bergeijk, V.M.; Warmink, J.J.; Hulscher, S.J.M.H.
 Modelling the Wave Overtopping Flow over the Crest and the Landward Slope of Grass-Covered Flood Defences.
 J. Mar.
 Sci.
 Eng.
 2020, 8, 489.

-Please reference to it probably when using this model.
+Please reference to it when using this model.

 This examples computes the flow for the Millingen a/d Rijn case for an overtopping volume of 2000 l/m.
 The model is run using the Allrun script, which generates the mesh, solves the flow and computes the post process functions.